 So Round Hill is perfectly natural and don't let anyone tell you otherwise, however, the theory regarding it once being a lookout post is not totally wrong.
 In bygone days, marauding armies were wandering around the country, murdering and looting villages.
 Some historians believe that Round Hill was a perfect lookout from where a horn was blown to warn people of a possible attack and call men to arms.
 Such places were known as Tote Hills which literally meant 'a lookout post'.
-Others argue that when the horn was sounded it made a noise known as a toot, hence Toot Hill.
-There are many examples of the names of Totehill and Toothill throughout the country and one notion is that Round Hill was once known by one of those names, long before the nearby area of Toothill, that we know today.
+Others argue that the when the horn was sounded it made a noise known as a toot, hence Toot Hill.
+There are many examples of the names of Totehill throughout the country and one notion is that Round Hill was once known as Tote Hill or Toot Hill long before the nearby area we know today, which shares that name.